 Operational risk comprises the risk of losses due to inappropriate operation or failure of internal processes, people or systems or the impact of negative external events.
 PUBLICA employs internal controls to minimise operational risks in all key areas.
-Quality Management assesses on an annual basis whether the internal controls are appropriate to the current circumstances and requirements.
-The 2019 ICS audit did not reveal any material weaknesses.
+Quality management, working with the managers responsible, conducts an annual review to establish whether the internal controls are still appropriate to current circumstances and requirements, or whether they need to be updated.
+The 2020 ICS audit did not identify any material weaknesses, despite the COVID-19 pandemic and the increased incidence of staff working from home that resulted.